GRnice/PandwarfDefenderProject/README.md

-If you want custom any parameters to improve if necessary, check the advanced mode in the page Protection.
+If you want custom any parameters to improve if necessary, check the advanced mode in the page "Protection".
 Otherwise the app do the work for you.

 __the page "Signal Measurement" evaluates the average signal strength.__